Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Different shaped head notches (and other features in and around rock tombs) suggest different tombs were designed to serve different processing purposes.

-Similarly, careful analysis of wear and damage also hints at specific processes used in some tombs.
+Similarly, careful analysis of wear patterns and damage also hints that specific processes may have hurried decomposition along in some tombs.

 Many Portuguese rock tombs show signs of deliberate destruction.
 A good example is the Sepultra da Albergaria rock tomb just south of Carregal do Sal: